Boyuzhang818/Anti-Chess/README.md

 ## Description

 CO456 Project Antichess

+NOTE: this project is the final project for CO456 at University of Waterloo.
+Please do not use any code withour proper citation.

 Before the start of the game, a command line ```python3 main.py (white/black)``` should be given.
 If the input is white, our team will play white.
 If the input is black, our team will play black.